🌲 Front Range Plant FinderPlant finder

 Pinus aristata

-Pine — Bristlecone(foxtail) (Pinus aristata) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–30 ft tall and 15–20 ft wide, and needs low to medium water.
+Pine, Bristlecone(foxtail) (Pinus aristata) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 15–30 ft tall and 15–20 ft wide, slow-growing, needs low to medium water, and prefers full sun.
 Slow growing.

 Colorado nativelow to medium water15–30 ft tall and 15–20 ft wideXeric / water-wiseDeer-resistant